Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of December 8, 2016).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of February 8, 2017).

    =============
    RELEASE NOTES
    =============
-   1. Downgraded .NET Framework version from 4.5.1 to 4.5;
-   2. Jurassic was updated to version of December 8, 2016.
+   Jurassic was updated to version of February 8, 2017.

    =============
    DOCUMENTATION